-HACA through its non-profit subsidiary, Austin Affordable Housing Corporation (AAHC), has acquired/developed over 2,600 units in its portfolio to provide affordable housing.
-AAHC continues to grow with 800 additional units in the construction pipeline to be completed in the next two years.
+HACA through its non-profit subsidiary, Austin Affordable Housing Corporation (AAHC), has acquired/developed over 3,300 units in its portfolio to provide affordable housing.
+AAHC continues to grow with 1,657 additional units in the construction pipeline to be completed in the next two years.

-I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
-Warning: HUD will prosecute false claims and statements.
+I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate Warning: HUD will prosecute false claims and statements.
 Conviction may result in criminal and/or civil penalties.
 (18 U.S.C.
-1001, 1010, 1012; 31 U.S.C.
+1001, 1010, 1012, 31 U.S.C.
 3729, 3802)

 Rosie Truelove Director

-Name Authorized Official 1111= 111-7-2017
+Name of Authorized Official Title 10/24/15

 Signature Date